dotnet/coreclr/Documentation/design-docs/standalone-gc-eventing.md

 The EE will use this information to determine 1) if this event truly is enabled and, 2) if it is, forwarding it to the apporopriate underlying event implementation, be it EventPipe, ETW, or LTTNG.
+The passed-in eventHandle will be a handle to an object from which the EE can get information about the version of the event and other useful metadata.

 ## Getting Informed of Changes to Event State